 How Much Do Cardiac Sonographers Make?

-According to the Bureau of Labor Statistics (BLS May 2022), cardiac sonographers are classified as diagnostic medical sonographers and earn $84,410 per year on average.
-The percentiles for wages are:
+According to the Bureau of Labor Statistics (BLS May 2023), cardiac sonographers are classified as diagnostic medical sonographers and earn $89,020 per year on average.
+As of the latest data available in March 2025, the percentiles for wages were:

 Cardiac Sonographer Career Alternatives